20squares/credible-commitments/credible-commitments/README.md

     testStrategiesGreedy fee1 fee2 = strategyTupleMaxFee (Swap0 50) (Swap0 40) fee1 fee2
     ```

     Here we see that we hardcoded the fact that the first player wants to swap $50$ tokens, while the second wants to swap $40$.
+So players in this game are *forced* to swap those precise amounts of tokens.
 The direction of the swap is the same for both players.

     In `Main.hs` we implemented the function `mainAMMGreedyFindEqFee` that takes two fees as input and tells us if these result in a equilibrium or not.
-This can be tested in [Interactive execution](#interactive-execution) mode.
+This can be tested in [Interactive execution](#interactive-execution) mode by giving:

+    ```haskell
+    mainAMMGreedyFindEqFee (fee1, fee2)
+    ```

+    where `fee1` and `fee2` are numbers (`Double`).
     Moreover, we also implemented the function `idFee` which searches over the space of possible fees and prints the pairs resulting in equilibrium.
 Again, this can be tested in [Interactive execution](#interactive-execution) mode.
 This function is also automatically run in `main`, as one can see by running `stack run`.
+So we see that, having hardcoded some initial parameters, `idFee` finds what are the optimal fees that players should pay to **Coordinator**.
+    We found that the couples `(13,13)` and `(14,14)` result in equilibria.

+- On the other hand, we covered the case of an altruistic **Coordinator**.
+In this case, **Coordinator**'s payoff is taken to be the sum of the utilities of both players, so the more players are collectively gaining, the more **Coordinator** gains.
+We verified that in this setup the optimal strategy for players is not paying any fees: This makes sense as **Coordinator** simply discards them, so paying fee would just result in a lower payoff for everyone.
+We verified that the equilibrium is obtained when **Coordinator** orders the transactions to *collectively* minimize both player's payoffs.

 ### Sanity checks